JacobLibby/JacobLibby/README.md

 ### Hello All!
-  My name is Jacob Libby and I am a Junior at Wheaton College in Norton Massachusetts.
-I am hoping to spend more time working on passion projects and expanding my knowledge in HTML, CSS, and learning more about the field of cryptography.
+  My name is Jacob Libby and I am a Senior at Wheaton College in Norton Massachusetts.
+I am hoping to spend more time working on passion projects and expanding my knowledge in Python, Computer Security & Networking, and learning more about the field of Cryptography.

 <!--